aurbac/serverless-textract/README.md

 ## Testing

-Go to the Amazon S3 Console https://s3.console.aws.amazon.com/, go inside your bucket created and upload a **png**, **jpg** or **pdf** document, few seconds later a json file with the result will be created.
+Go to the Amazon S3 Console https://s3.console.aws.amazon.com/, go inside your bucket created and upload a **png** or **jpg** document, few seconds later a json file with the result will be created.

 Sample images: [book.zip](files/book.zip)